opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 The named skip key modifier excludes specific matches from the final output by using an empty key `{}` or `?` modifier within the pattern.
 For example, the following patterns are equivalent: `%{firstName} %{lastName} %{?ignore}` and `%{firstName} %{lastName} %{}`.
 The named skip key modifier is useful for excluding irrelevant or unnecessary fields from the output, focusing on specific information, or streamlining the output for further processing or analysis.

-#### Example
+#### Example of usage

-The following pattern excludes a field (in this case, `ignore`) from the output.
-You can assign a descriptive name to the empty key, for example, `%{?ignore}`, to clarify that the corresponding value should be excluded from the final result.
+The following pattern uses a named skip key to exclude a field (in this case, `ignore`) from the output.
+You can assign a descriptive name to the empty key, for example, `%{?ignore}`, to clarify that the corresponding value should be excluded from the final result:

 `%{firstName} %{lastName} %{?ignore}`